Jenyus-Org/graphql-utils/graphql-utils/README.md

 const requestedPosts = hasFields(["user", "posts"], info);  // GraphQLResolveInfo provided by resolver function args
 ```

+The `atRoot` parameter allows users to specify whether the utility should only check for fields at the root level, or also go deeper down the tree in order to find the fields.
+It is recommended to have this enabled in general, but may be useful to disable at times.

+### `resolveFieldMap(info: Pick<GraphQLResolveInfo, "fieldNodes" | "fragments">, deep: boolean = true, parent: string | string[] = ""): FieldMap`

+Given the `GraphQLResolveInfo`, this helper will return a `FieldMap` with all the nested selectors of the query.

+The `deep` argument allows to be specified whether it should only search through a single layer of field selections, or go further down the tree.
+It is evaluated after the `parent` has been found, meaning that this allows you to make targeted searches for e.g. `user.posts` field selections or the sorts.

 ### `resolveFields(info: Pick<GraphQLResolveInfo, "fieldNodes" | "fragments">, deep: boolean = true, parent: string | string[] = ""): string[]`

+Similar to `resolveFieldMap`, `resolveFields` will return either flat or deep field selections made in the query, under the specified `parent` which may be passed as a dot-notated string or array of fields.
+The return value will be the dot-notated field selections which are returned by the `fieldMapToDot` helper.

 ### `resolveSelections(fields: (string | FieldSelections)[], info: GraphQLResolveInfo): string[]`